Set up your Mac to be secure

 One or more people can have administrator privileges for a Mac.
 By default the administrator is the person who initially set up the Mac.

-Encrypt the data on your Mac with FileVault
+Protected the encrypted data on your Mac with FileVault